ianbaxter/ecommerce-shoppe/README.md

 # Shop

-An ecommerce shop built with Gatsby, React, GraphQL and Stripe.
+An ecommerce shop built with Gatsby, Material-UI, React, GraphQL and Stripe.

 ## Setup